You wake up one morning thinking it’s the same as any other day. Then you notice some drains aren’t acting the way that they should, and it hits you.

 - There are too many people using your home’s water at the same time.

-- There’s heavy rainfall making it overflow.
+- There’s heavy rainfall causing it to overflow.

 - Your septic system is leaking or clogged with something.